JesseMcGilAllen/javaIndividualProject/Journal.md

 Completed:
     Updating Database Design Document

+03/09/2016

+Completed:
+    Creating Database Tables

 This week I have been spending a lot of working on my presentation for class.
 I initially wanted to give a broad overview of the new stuff in Java 8.
 After putting some work in and discussing things with Paula, I decided to cover Lambdas and the related concepts with this presentation.
 With the next presentation, I could possibly cover Optionals and Streams.
 I was positive I did not want to cover Lambdas and Streams in the same short presentation.
 I couldn't see a way to cover two topics of that scale adequately in 10-15 minutes.

+I was able to create most of the Database Tables today.
+I was using the IntelliJ Database tools.
+I ended up having trouble with Foreign Keys with the tool.
+With Paula's help, I was able to fix it.
+Next time I think I will use the Terminal interface for MySQL.